 Education and Training

 Education, while varying by state, often includes specialized training in notarial duties and state laws.
 Many states require candidates to complete a notary training course that covers relevant legal standards, document authentication processes, and ethical practices.
 These courses, available both online and in-person, help ensure candidates meet state requirements.
-Some states may also require passing a notary exam to demonstrate understanding of notarial duties and the legal implications of notarization.
+Some states may also require passing a notary exam to demonstrate an understanding of notarial duties and the legal implications of notarization.

 Applying for Notary Commission